bobby-didcoding/django-tutorial/steps/account.md

 ```
 Now visit [http://localhost:8000](http://localhost:8000) and test out the new account page.

 4) Avatar - Since we are playing around with a user account, I think we should add an avatar.
 To do this, we will need to install a package called Pillow that has a whole bunch of handy tools to help us manage images.
-Use the following comand to install Pillow and add it to our requirements file.
+Use the following command to install Pillow and add it to our requirements file.
 ```
 pip install Pillow
 pip freeze > requirements.txt